joowson/SynEmbTrack/README.md

 Code: MIT (unless stated otherwise inside subfolders)

 Third-party notice: Parts of the embedding-based segmentation approach are inspired by / derived from EmbedSeg.
 If you include or adapt EmbedSeg code/assets governed by CC BY-NC 4.0, that material remains non-commercial and must retain attribution.
-See THIRD_PARTY_LICENSES.md (to be added) for details.
+See THIRD_PARTY_LICENSES.md for details.

 If you plan commercial use, review third-party licenses carefully and remove/replace non-commercial components.